robin48gx/general_python_programming/readme.md

 This game is based on chaos mathematics.
-Back in the 1980's a computer scientist/mathematician Benort Mandelbrot discovered some maths functions that behaved in very stange ways.
+Back in the 1980's a computer scientist/mathematician Beniort Mandelbrot discovered some maths functions that behaved in very stange ways.
 Instead of smoothly changing they became chaotic and unpredictable.